ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 8.1 Internal Authoritative Data for BPIs

 Internal authoritative data means that there exists only one authoritative version of the input data in some system of record of a BPI participant, making it the only choice for input into a BPI workstep.
-Authoritative in this context, means that BPI participants involved in a BPI workstep have agreed that the source is the accurate and reliable truth for that particular data point.
+Authoritative in this context means that BPI participants involved in a BPI workstep have agreed that the authoritative source is the accurate and reliable truth for that particular type of data.

 **[O10]** Internal authoritative input data to a BPI workstep MAY come from a single source.